Vera Farmiga: 2020s

+In August 2022, Farmiga starred in the lead role of Dr. Anna Pou in the critically acclaimed Apple TV+ limited series Five Days at Memorial, an adaptation of the book of the same name by Sheri Fink.
+In 2023, she made a cameo appearance as Lorraine Warren in a mid-credits scene of the horror sequel The Nun II, using a scene cut from The Conjuring: The Devil Made Me Do It.
+That same year, Farmiga had roles in Ava DuVernay's drama film Origin, an adaptation of the non-fiction book Caste: The Origins of Our Discontents by Isabel Wilkerson, and the comedy-drama film Ezra, directed by Tony Goldwyn.

+In October 2025, Farmiga played a main role in the LGBTQ+ comedy-drama series Boots, as Barbara Cope, the protagonist's mother.

+She is set to star in the Heaven's Gate Cult biopic The Leader, in which she will portray group founder Bonnie Nettles.
+She will also voice a character in the upcoming animated series Gossamer, based on the novel of the same name by Lois Lowry.

+Music

+In October 2024, Farmiga debuted as a singer in the band The Yagas, with a single titled "The Crying Room".
+In February 2025, the band released a second single titled "She's Walking Down", which Farmiga wrote as a way to alleviate her fears of child trafficking that she had been dreaming about.
+The band's first album, Midnight Minuet, was released on April 25, 2025.

 Personal life

-Farmiga met actor Sebastian Roché while starring together in the fantasy adventure television series Roar; they eloped to the Bahamas after it ended in 1997, and were divorced in 2004.
-She began dating Deadsy musician Renn Hawkey, after being introduced by mutual friend Allen Hughes on the set of Touching Evil.
+Farmiga met actor Sebastian Roché while starring together in the fantasy adventure television series Roar; after it ended in 1997, they eloped to the Bahamas and later divorced in 2004.
+She began dating Deadsy musician Renn Hawkey, after being introduced by mutual friend, filmmaker Allen Hughes, on the set of Touching Evil.
 They married on September 13, 2008, when Farmiga was five months pregnant with their first child.
-She gave birth to a son, Fynn, in January 2009 in Rhinebeck, New York and a daughter, Gytta, in November 2010.
-The family owns homes in Hudson Valley, New York and Vancouver, British Columbia, Canada.
+She gave birth to a son in January 2009 in Rhinebeck, New York and a daughter in November 2010.
+The family owns homes in Hudson Valley, New York and Vancouver, British Columbia.

 Farmiga's sister-in-law is actress and photographer Molly Hawkey.
 She is close friends with her Bates Motel co-star Freddie Highmore, who is godfather to her son, and with her Conjuring co-star Patrick Wilson.

-Farmiga is a nondenominational Christian; in a 2011 interview with Christianity Today, Farmiga said: During the full-scale Russian invasion of Ukraine as part of the Russian-Ukrainian war, she expressed support for Ukraine and quoted the anthem of Ukraine.
+Farmiga is a nondenominational Christian; in a 2011 interview with Christianity Today, Farmiga said: